ImAbolfazl/vampirez-tracker/README.md

 ## Notes

+The `/counts` endpoint is also used by other projects, not just this bot — that's why it's exposed as an API instead of just being an internal variable.

 The bot only supports one server at a time.
 If you run `/setup` in another server, it will replace the previous one.

 ## Author